neuefische/web-exercises/README.md

 created via [`recipes/html-css-js`](./recipes/html-css-js)

 A template that contains HTML, CSS and JavaScript files with jest support.
-CodeSandbox bundles the code and runs the tests automatically.
-Locally you can run the tests with `npm run test`.

 **📝 Create a new exercise inside this repository**